Car, truck crash while driving illegally around school bus

 Boynton Beach police Officer Holly Picciano said a school bus was stopped at a bus stop in the southbound lanes of Lawrence Road, and the bus had its stop signs out.

 Picciano said the red pickup truck was traveling north on Lawrence Road and attempted to go past the school bus.
-At the same time, a Dodge Charger traveling south tried to go around the bus to make a left turn into a neighborhood.
+At the same time, a Dodge Charger traveling south tried to go around the bus to make a left turn into the Whispering Pines neighborhood.

 The vehicles collided and the red truck went on to side-swipe the school bus.